geothm/spring-fundamentals/src/main/resources/exercises.md

 MVC2.3 Create a form to save Products, a result page to display the saved products and the corresponding controller methods.

 MVC2.4 In the productForm add a button that will redirect to the product list page.

+MVC2.5 Add Validation to the ProductForm for name and price to be mandatory and name between 3 and 20 characters.